webbjordy/assemblyai-project/README.md

 - Install SDK `pip install assemblyai`

 # Expected Output
-After running the script, you should see results like this printed in the terminal:
+After running the script, you should see results like this printed in the terminal ex:

 `Speaker A spoke for 60.45% of the time.`

 `Speaker B spoke for 39.55% of the time.`

-For sentiment analysis the output will look like below in the terminal:
+For sentiment analysis the output will look like below in the terminal ex:

 `The overall sentiment for Speaker A was positive.`